boris-a-zolotov/infof420-geodesics/README.md

 This is the repository for the project, including documentation, proposal a source code.

+The report for the project is [here](https://github.com/boris-a-zolotov/infof420-geodesics/blob/master/tex/potvin-zolotov-chen-project.pdf)

+The project proposal describing the overall idea of the project and the plan that is going to be carried out can be found in [`/proposal`](https://github.com/boris-a-zolotov/infof420-geodesics/tree/master/proposal).

+Javascript code by N. Potvin is [here](https://github.com/boris-a-zolotov/infof420-geodesics/tree/master/jsNicolas), javascript code by B. Zolotov is [here](https://github.com/boris-a-zolotov/infof420-geodesics/tree/master/js-boris).

 The literature providing the background for the project can be found in `/papers`.

-The project proposal describing the overall idea of the project and the plan that is going to be carried out can be found in `/proposal`.

-All the *LaTeX* packages are put to `/modules`.